-What if she completed the picture, demonstrating the flip side of free will by proving that we have the freedom to break relations with God if we choose to do so?
+What if she completed the picture, by proving that we also have the freedom to break relations with God if we choose to do so?

-What if, side by side, Job and his wife depict the full representation of God’s gift of freewill to mankind?
+What if, side by side, Job and his wife depict the full representation of God’s gift of free choice to mankind?

-If that is what her suffering accomplished, than there was profound meaning and purpose in it, and it wasn’t just a sloppy spillover of Job’s monumental object lesson.
+If that is what her suffering accomplished, than there was profound meaning and purpose in it, and it wasn’t just a sloppy spillover of Job’s life-shattering spiritual challenge.

-Their opposing freewill choices in response to identical circumstances carve out a Y-shaped freewill road map for us to follow.
+Their opposing responses to identical circumstances carve out a Y-shaped freewill road map for the rest of humanity to follow.
 When we reach our own fork in the road, when suffering comes and life seems unfair, we can choose the difficult path of Job and proclaim, “Though He slay me, yet will I trust Him.”
-Or we can follow Job’s wife and exercise our volition to, “curse God and die.”
+Or we can follow Job’s wife and exercise our freedom to, “curse God and die.”